l2beat/l2beat/packages/backend-tools/src/logger/docs.md

 Type: `LogFormarretEcs`

 In this format every message is logged on a single line as a single JSON object compatible with [ECS standard](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html).
-This format is best suited for deploment environments with ElastiSearch enabled
+This format is best suited for deployment environments with ElastiSearch enabled

 Below is an example log output: